-DMEPOS Competitive Bidding
+DMEPOS Competitive Bidding - Home

 The resources and instructions included throughout these web pages are primarily intended for the Non-Contract Supplier and Referral Agent Community.
-Medicare beneficiaries may visit www.Medicare.gov to learn more; Bidding and Contract Suppliers should utilize the Competitive Bidding Implementation Contractor (CBIC) website as their primary source of program information (see link the in "Related Links Outside CMS" section below).
+Medicare beneficiaries may visit Medicare.gov - Opens in a new window to learn more; Bidding and Contract Suppliers should utilize the Competitive Bidding Implementation Contractor (CBIC) - Opens in a new window website as their primary source of program information (see links in the "Related Links" section below).

 - Page last Modified: 07/16/2019 8:57 AM

 - Help with File Formats and Plug-Ins